David-Currey/WebScraper/README.md

 Installation

-Clone the repository (or copy the script file) to your local machine.
+Clone this repository or copy webscraper.py to your local machine.

 Install dependencies:

 pip install selenium

-Download ChromeDriver:

-Visit https://sites.google.com/chromium.org/driver/ and download the version matching your Chrome.

-Unzip and note the path to chromedriver.exe.
+Download and unzip ChromeDriver from ChromeDriver Downloads.

 Configuration

-Set the ChromeDriver path placeholder in the script:
+Set the ChromeDriver path in webscraper.py:

+from selenium.webdriver.chrome.service import Service as ChromeService

-service = ChromeService("/full/path/to/chromedriver.exe")  # Replace "service path" with your actual path
+service = ChromeService("/full/path/to/chromedriver.exe")  # Replace with your path

-(Optional) Use an environment variable to avoid hard-coding paths:
+Use an environment variable (optional):

 import os
+from selenium.webdriver.chrome.service import Service as ChromeService

 service_path = os.getenv("CHROMEDRIVER_PATH", "/default/path/chromedriver.exe")
 service = ChromeService(service_path)

-(Optional) Adjust user-agent string in options.add_argument(...) to a different browser signature if needed.
+(Optional) Adjust the User-Agent in options.add_argument(...) if needed.

 Usage

-Run the script:
+Run the scraper:

 python webscraper.py

-The scraper will:
+The script will:

+Launch Chrome and navigate to the specified Loblaws page.

-Wait for the page to load
+Wait for the page to fully load.

-Extract the product title and price elements
+Extract product titles and prices.

-Write each pair to scraped_data.csv
+Write each pair to scraped_data.csv.

-Click the Next Page button until no more pages remain
+Click Next Page until no more pages are found.

-When complete, open scraped_data.csv to view the collected data.
+Close the browser and finish.

 Output

-scraped_data.csv - CSV file with two columns:
+scraped_data.csv – CSV file with columns:

 PRODUCT – Name of the product